Supasheet.

 FROM supasheet.get_comments('desk', 'tasks', 'a1b2c3…');

 The function returns each comment joined to author info (name, email, picture_url).
-Like all Supasheet meta helpers, it runs with security definer but enforces the :comment permission internally — there is no way to read a thread you cannot already access.
+Like all Supasheet meta helpers, it runs with security definer but checks the caller's SELECT privilege on the target table internally — there is no way to read a thread on a table you can't already query.

 SELECT * FROM supasheet.comments